Adesewa-Ajibade/-Customer-Segmentation-for-a-Subscription-Service/README.md

 3. **Analyze Short-Term Cancellations**: Examine factors influencing cancellations within the first six months to identify improvement opportunities in early customer engagement.

 ## Conclusion

+The analysis gives useful information on how customers act, what they like, and trends in different areas.
+Key findings show that customers in each region have different needs, prefer various products, and have specific characteristics that affect what they buy.
+Overall, this analysis of customer data highlights the need to focus on the customer.
+Adjusting strategies to meet the unique needs of each customer group will help the company succeed, stay in tune with changing customer expectations, and stay competitive in the market.